ggez/ggez/README.md

 * Make timing module; frame timing is kinda primitive and narsty, make it better.
 * Need to make the example's resource paths work properly with `cargo run --example`
+* Do we want to include Love2D's graphics transform functions?
 * Need more documentation
 * Need to implement bitmap fonts
 * Need to add more tests, somehow